 The parent-baby attachment bond is obviously strengthened.
 Be aware that there are meetings with doulas or babywearing instructors to learn how to use a baby carrier safely.
 You can make an appointment for a private workshop with our carrying instructor Emmanuelle, or check whether group carrying workshops are on schedule!

 # 2 Know the resources in your neighborhood

 It is always useful to make a small list of the best postnatal resources in our neighborhood, before you go into labor.
 Because after a few sleepless nights, it's never a good time to SEEK info.
 Whether it's for breastfeeding, sleep, your baby's health or yours, all neighborhoods have services for you.

-Go to the Breastfeeding Stop of your CLSC, there are some on a regular basis in all the CLSCs.
-If you prefer to stay at home, opt for a breastfeeding godmother.
+If you prefer to stay at home, opt for a nursing godmother.
 Fed Source has mentors trained in breastfeeding all over Quebec.
 You can have free consultations over the phone.
 Certain Nourri Source offices are also in charge of Breastfeeding Halts.

-If traveling is not an option and consultation by phone is not enough, you can always request a home consultation.
-It is effective and often necessary to check the latching and the physical condition of the situation.
+If traveling is not an option and consultation by phone is not enough, you can always request a breastfeeding support consultation at home.
+It is effective and often necessary to check the latch and the physical state of the situation.

 # 3 Freeze homemade meals prepared in advance

 A few weeks before your delivery, you may be lucky enough to have the famous "energy boost".